 Hearing Board: Honor Council members designated to adjudicate a case through the hearing process, and who will use the Sanctioning Guidelines in making a recommendation of sanction to the Dean.
 Typically, a Hearing Board includes five Honor Council members: a dean from the accused student’s school, a faculty member and student from the accused student’s school, and a faculty member and student not from the accused student’s school.
-For the cases of master’s degree students, members of a hearing board will be Honor Council student members who come from departments with graduate programs and who are current master’s degree candidates.
+For the cases of graduate students, members of a hearing board will be Honor Council graduate student members and faculty who come from departments with graduate programs.

-Letter of Censure: A Letter of Censure becomes part of the student’s Georgetown University record (student file) and, under appropriate circumstances, may be shared with persons outside of Georgetown University, such as law schools that may ask about applicants’ records.
+Letter of Censure: A Letter of Censure becomes part of the student’s Georgetown University record (student file) and, with the student’s consent, may be shared with persons outside of Georgetown University, such as law schools that may ask about applicants’ records.
 There are two levels of Letter of Censure.

 The Level One Letter of Censure sanction for which the student is eligible for sanction reduction with the successful completion of a sanction reduction plan.